ramongonze/ramongonze.github.io/_news/2025-07-24-paper-sbseg.md

 ---
 layout: archive
 date: 2025-07-24
-description: "The paper titled \"Riscos de Privacidade em Dados de Saúde: Investigando Inferência de Atributo no DATASUS\" was accepted at the Simpósio Brasileiro de Cibersegurança (SBSeg) 2025!"
+description: 'The paper titled <a href="/publications/datasus"><em>Riscos de Privacidade em Dados de Saúde: Investigando Inferência de Atributo no DATASUS</em></a> was accepted at the <a href="https://sbseg2025.ppgia.pucpr.br/">Simpósio Brasileiro de Cibersegurança (SBSeg) 2025</a>!
+The conference will take place in <a href="https://maps.app.goo.gl/19AQL6wu4p5n7k6G9">Foz do Iguaçu</a> in 1-4 September.'
 ---